 Risk management is about identifying, assessing and prioritizing risks within the business.
 Guiding measures can then be taken to minimize the likelihood and consequences of the incident.

 Risk management is a central and essential part of NCC's business management.
 It is a live issue and a constant presence in companies, functions and units across the Group.
-Measures for risk management are built into the internal processes of the managers and the units, with working procedures and guidelines often designed specifically around the minimizing of risk.
+Measures for risk management are built into the internal processes of the managers and the units, with working procedures and guidelines often designed specifically around risk allocation and risk minimization.

 In using and following our systems, we work actively on risk management in a manner that has been drawn up by experts in each area.
 This also means that many "everyday" activities that occur routinely in our construction projects form an important part of our overall risk management.